MEETING THE EV MANUFACTURING CHALLENGE

 - Purge station

-Inverter designers are combining high current busbars with delicate power modules, circuit boards and capacitors into ever-smaller cases.
-Manufacturing an EV Inverter requires a long list of processes.
+Designers are combining high current busbars with delicate power modules, circuit boards and capacitors into ever-smaller cases.
+Manufacturing an EV electronic module requires a long list of processes.

 Weld & Inspect

 Agile3D CopperWeld provides the capability needed for fusing the small copper leads in an inverter assembly.
 It is the right choice for: